UPCOMING TRAINING EVENTS

 Prerequisite: Students must be employed by a government agency and must attend the full 2 weeks.

-We kindly ask no travel to be booked on the final day, if you miss 3 hours or more you will not receive a certificate of completion.
+(We kindly ask no travel to be booked on the final day)

 Must be non-sworn, civilian personnel ONLY.